francoposa/francoposa.io/content/resources/infra-ops/kubernetes-k3s-digital-ocean-1.md

 and we will disable SSH password login on our servers as part of the recommended initial configuration process.

+**Note:** Creating a droplet can be automated with Ansible, the DigitalOcean CLI, or any number of related tools, but the DigitalOcean web interface is dead simple to use, so it's an ideal way to get us up and running without much hassle.

-## 2. Configure Server User Access
+## 2. Configure Server User Access with Ansible